orourkedd/effects-as-data/README.md

 ```

 ### Action Handlers
-Second, create handlers for the actions:
+Second, create handlers for the actions.
+This is the only place where side-effect producing code should exist.
 ```js
 const httpGetActionHandler = (action) => {
   return get(action.url)